-Sometimes when you get medical care or a prescription drug, you may need to pay the full cost right away.
+Sometimes when you get medical care, you may need to pay the full cost right away.
 Other times, you may find that you have paid more than you expected under the coverage rules of the plan.
 In either case, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
-It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
+It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services that are covered by our plan.